masnwilliams/delta-flight-tracker/README.md

 - Data is provided by Delta's in-flight entertainment system
 - Only works while connected to Delta WiFi

-## Screenshots
+## What You'll See

-The dashboard shows:
+The dashboard displays:
 - Flight number, phase, and aircraft details
 - Current altitude, speed, and heading
 - Distance and time remaining
-- Interactive map with flight path
+- Interactive Leaflet map with real flight path and aircraft position
-- Destination weather and forecast
+- Destination weather with Celsius/Fahrenheit conversion
-- Available service status
+- Live in-flight service status

 Enjoy your flight! 🛫